 We are also delighted to present our annual FHT Excellence Awards on the day - shining a spotlight on real life examples of how therapies can make a difference to the health and wellbeing of others.

-Early bird prices are available until 31 August at just £65 for FHT members (£85 for non-members), after which tickets will cost members £75 (£95 for non-members).
+Tickets cost just £75 for FHT members and £95 for non-members.
 The price includes a networking buffet lunch, drinks reception and refreshments throughout the day.

 Limited spaces are available, so we strongly recommend booking early to avoid disappointment.